elastic/examples/Machine Learning/IT operations recipes/System_Metric_Change/README.md

 Metricbeat system logs (containing CPU utilization metrics)

 ## Use Case Recipe
     For:                Metricbeat system logs
     Model:              Mean value of CPU utilization on each CPU core
     Detect:             CPU cores with unusually high mean CPU utilization Compared to:        Baseline model/history of CPU utilization for that core Partition by:       Host
     Exclude:            None
-    Prep time:      Run analysis on Metricbeat logs from period of 2 weeks or longer
+    Duration:           Run analysis on Metricbeat logs from period of 2 weeks or longer Related recipes:    Run this Ops use case by itself, or along with other OPS recipes
-    Blend:          Run this Ops use case by itself, or along with other OPS recipes Serve Results:  Hosts with unusual cores may be experiencing issues
+    Results:            Hosts with unusual cores may be experiencing issues

 ## Input Features and Candidate Influencers

     Required field (or similar)     Description                                                     Example
     cpu_core_util                   CPU utilization metric per core                                 0, 50, 99, 100